SAP-samples/byd-api-samples/README.md

 All sample Postman collections are tailored to run on SAP Business ByDesign reference systems with preconfigured and loaded sample data provided by SAP.
 Nevertheless you can use the Postman collections and sample Custom OData Services in other ByD systems as well, if you adopt Postman environment variables and Postman requests according the business configuration and master data of your ByD system.

-Using the examples in SAP Business ByDesign reference systems with preconfigured and loaded sample data provided by SAP:
+All configuration settings described below are based SAP Business ByDesign reference systems with preconfigured and loaded sample data provided by SAP.

+Configuration steps:
 1. Open SAP ByDesign work center view "*Application and User Management - OData Services*" and upload the Custom OData Services in sub-folder "*Custom OData Service*".
 2. Open the desktop app *Postman* and import the Postman collections and Postman environments in sub-folder "*Postman Collection*".
 3. Check the configuration description of the respective API sample package below for package specific setup instructions.